6 nights, 7 days.

 The mountaineers and frequent high altitude trekkers can do this trek in June also.
 When it comes to nature lovers and adventure enthusiasts the best time to explore this landscape is July to Sep.
 During the month of October, the meadows of Kashmir great lakes trek turn brownish and the temperature also decreases.
 During winters everything changes to magical white icing but only peak summertime is meant to witness the miracles of nature.
 We, the team of Himalayan Bird operate treks and adventure tours in Kashmir and Ladakh throughout the year from more than a decade.
 We operate private treks also got fixed departure dates for all short and multi-day treks in Kashmir and Ladakh.

-If you are a nature lover or an adventure enthusiast but you have never done any high altitude trek, the Great Lakes trek is still moderate for you but always mental and physical strength is needed.
-If a physical workout is already in your schedule that is a plus point if not you must add walking plus running for 6 to10 km a day in your schedule.
-On an average trekkers will cover 6 to 7 km a day through the mountain route located in between the elevation of 3500 to 4000 m above sea level.
-Great lakes trek is an awesome lifetime experience but can be only difficult for those who are totally new to trekking onto the Himalayas.
+The Great Lakes trek is a moderate difficult trek and on every Himalayan trek mental and physical strength is needed.
+If workout is already in your schedule that will surely help you to remain fit during the trek.
+Beginners and experienced trekkers must add walking plus running for 6 to10 km a day in your schedule.
+On an average trekkers will cover 6 to 7 km during this trek.
+The route of the trek is touching the valleys, passes and vast meadows with scenic view of mountains.
+The route is located in between the elevation of 3500 to 4000 m above sea level.
+Great lakes trek is an awesome lifetime trekking experience in the Himalayas of Kashmir.
+The trek can be too difficult for those who are totally new to trekking and not physically prepared.